bgabbasov/menta-0.3/doc/informal/perceiving-modelling.md

    2. _Reflective Critics_ checks if the System goal reached (Problem is exterminated)
          4. If satisfied => reports success.
          4. If fails => activate Cry4Help Way2Think.
+   2. __SelfReflective Critics__ checks the energy spent on the task if exceeds the maximum allowed starts Cry4Help Way2Think.

 ## PreliminaryAnnotator